Bruce Willis diagnosed with aphasia, steps away from acting

-NEW YORK (AP) — Bruce Wills is stepping away from acting after being diagnosed with aphasia, a condition that impairs the ability to understand or express speech, his family announced Wednesday.
+Bruce Wills is stepping away from acting after being diagnosed with aphasia, a condition that causes the loss of the ability to understand or express speech, his family announced Thursday.

-in a statement Posted on Willis’ Instagram pageThe 67-year-old actor’s family said Willis was recently diagnosed with aphasia and it is affecting his cognitive abilities.
+In a statement posted to Willis’ Instagram page, the 67-year-old actor’s family said that Willis was recently diagnosed with aphasia and it is affecting his cognitive abilities.

 “As a result and with much consideration, Bruce is walking away from a career that means so much to him,” read the statement signed by Willis’ wife Emma Heming Willis, his ex-wife Demi Moore, and all five of them.
 Children, Rumer, Scout, Tallulah, Mabel and Evelyn.

-“We are moving through this as a strong family unit, and wanted to bring…
+“We are moving through this as a strong family unit, and want to bring our fans into it because we know how much he means to you, as you…

 Read Full News